By Joanne Rogers as told to Linda McFarlin

 Although the rehabilitation clinic may seem a bit primitive to North Americans—no fancy lobby or clean towels laid out for each patient---these things aren’t really necessary.
 The doctors at Sol de Vida get the job done and that is what is really important!

-(Ed Note: Dr. Andrade no longer works at the clinic which is no longer called Sol De Vida.
-He now has a private office located on 10 de Agosto below the market, just around the corner from the pharmacy.
-He still makes house calls.)
+(Editor's Note: Dr. Andrade no longer works at Sol De Vida.
+He now has a private clinic located on 10 de Agosto near the produce market, just around the corner from the pharmacy.)

 One of my doctors last year was Dr. Luis Andrade, a naturopath with a practice in nearby Ibarra.
 He’s a small man, quiet and reserved, with a very gentle manner.
 His excellent care and attention was a big part of my reason for coming back to Ecuador this year.